pkoryzna/monitoring_with_kafka_task/README.md

 In general, I would describe current state of the project as _quite decent first sprint_ ;-)

-- Producer app collects only two statistics: number of processes running, and available system memory.
+- Producer app collects only two statistics: the number of processes running, and available system memory.
   In a real production system I'd add more stats and provide a way to select the values that user wants sent to Kafka;